 We know that hiring needs change all the time.
-That’s why you’re free to pause, resume, or change your budget whenever you need to.
+That’s why you’re free to pause, resume or update your job post whenever you need to.

 Click the Actions button at the right-hand side of a job card to edit your sponsoring settings.

 When should you sponsor a job?